 Nathan Leuthold: I pulled over… I pulled over to take a phone call.

-He repeated twice “I pulled over”, this repetition is noted as sensitive.
-Nathan needs to pause and reflect on what to answer.
+He repeats twice “I pulled over”, this repetition is noted as sensitive.
+Nathan needs to pause to reflect on what to answer.

 Detective: It’s not a coincidence that we have a missing 40 caliber Glock handgun and there is evidence that leads us to believe that your wife was probably shot with a 40 caliber handgun, okay?
 And then furthermore to have her car down the street at the park, right? where you failed to tell us that you were there prior to going home earlier that day.

 Nathan Leuthold: It was a short phone call… I didn’t (unintelligible).

 Detective: I know but I mean the thing is we’re talking about things that day, once you start piecing things together we’re trying to figure things out.

 Detective: Okay?
 So, If you were at the park, the exact same park your wife’s car was at, I need to figure out how your wife’s car get there.

 Nathan Leuthold: Okay, I… I don’t have the answer.